 Zoom Meetings’ free plan allows you to start video calls with up to 100 participants.
 Paying up can get that number up to a whopping 1,000.
-If you have a large company and are in need of video calls with over 300 people, Zoom will be your best bet.
+Zoom will be your best bet if you have a large company and require video calls with over 300 people.

 No account, no problem!

-Skype has introduced a new feature called Meet Now that doesn’t require users to sign up to the service or download the app for video calls.
-The new feature seems to be borrowed from Zoom, which also lets users join meetings through their browsers without having to sign in or download its app.
+Skype introduced a feature called Meet Now that doesn’t require users to sign up to the service or download the app for video calls.
+The new feature seems to be borrowed from Zoom, which also lets users join meetings through their browsers without signing in or downloading its app.